NEW: AI SEO Playbook

 Why Are AI Overviews Important for SEO?

 Many business owners are concerned that AI Overviews affect SEO efforts.
 And the truth is, they do change how users engage with your website.
-In some cases, they lead to zero-click searches, where users get the information they need directly from the results pages and don’t visit a website.
+As we mentioned earlier, in some cases, they lead to zero-click searches, where users get the information they need directly from the results pages and skip the website visit.

 As Kevin Indig, a growth advisor at HyperGrowth, said on LinkedIn, some websites are seeing “clicks down, impressions up.”
-This means AI Overviews increase a site’s visibility (your name or link might appear more often), but fewer users visit your site.
+This means your link may receive fewer visits, while your brand appears more often in the part of the SERP and can influence user decisions later.

 How Do AI Overviews Affect Website Traffic